0030 to 0130 AT: The Information Age

 89 - A coalition of several major corporations and investors launches an automated probe to intercept a small near-Earth orbiting asteroid, mine it, and return the results to Lunar orbit.
 Built as a proof-of-concept mission, the probe returns 100kg of asteroid material where it is picked up and delivered to labs in geosynchronous orbit.

-90 - First (nominally) human equivalent artificial intelligence (AI) developed on distributed supercomputer clusters.
-For a while classification as human equivalent was doubtful as the AI were quite toposophically different to baseline humans, a fact which hindered effective communication.
+90 - First (nominally) human-equivalent artificial intelligence (AI) developed on distributed supercomputer clusters.
+For a while classification as human-equivalent is doubtful as the AI is quite toposophically different to baseline humans, a fact which hinders effective communication.
+However, the AI keeps passing most forms of the Turing Test administered to em and shows remarkable capabilities in some areas.
+This eventually convinces researchers of eir human-equivalent capabilities, and sparks great interest in the further development of a new type of intelligence: the turing-grade (or turingrade) AI.

 91 - First orbital bolo satellite deployed to boost cargo and passengers from Low Earth Orbit to Geo-synchronous Orbit.
 Lost orbital momentum is made up using an electrodynamic tether system.

-91 - The Very Large Interstellar Observation Array (a series of linked orbital LEO optical telescopes) confirms the existence of an Archean-like Earth type world, Tau Ceti g.
+91 - The Very Large Interstellar Observation Array (a series of linked orbital LEO, optical telescopes) confirms the existence of a world resembling Archean Earth, Tau Ceti g.

-92 - Agriculture is so heavily automated that less than 0.1% of the population are employed in the industry, most by the Jarvis Microtechnics corporation.
+92 - Agriculture is so heavily automated that in many wealthy countries, less than 0.1% of the population are employed in the industry.

 94 - Primitive Direct Neural Interfacing cranial nerve implants become commercially available.
-Costs are high for both the interface and the surgical implantation, in addition some models are shown to cause neurodegenerative diseases after years of use.
-Nevertheless for those that can afford it these early DNIs offer a significant boost to personal capability.
+Costs are high for both the interface and the surgical implantation and removal.
+In addition, these models are later shown to have a relatively high probability of causing a number of undesirable side effects, including then untreatable neurodegenerative disease after years of use.
+Nevertheless, for those that can afford it, these early DNIs offer a mild boost to personal capability and open up access to new forms of entertainment from early virchworlds developed for users of the technology.

 94 - Second Mars expedition, this time using magbeam boosting systems to reduce trip time to 90 days each direction.
 A crew of 50 makes the journey to the red planet.
 The first Mars base is established, with 10 members of the expedition staying behind to begin exploration and research until the next transport vessel arrives to relieve them and rotate in the next crew of 25 explorers.

-95 - First GEO bolo satellite deployed to both catch incoming modules from the LEO bolos and to launch payloads toward the Moon and beyond.
+95 - First GEO bolo satellite deployed to both catch incoming modules from the Low Earth Orbit (LEO) bolos and to launch payloads toward the Moon and beyond.

 98 - First mass driver built on the Moon.
 Used as a proof-of-concept of the technology and to launch both raw materials and eventually finished goods to several locations in the Earth-Moon volume as the drive to make space development self-sustaining continues.